LibreCAD/docs/ref/coordinates.rst

 .. icon15

+.. _isometric:

 Isometric Drawings
 ------------------

-LibreCAD can also be used to create drawing with a **Isometric** projection.
-An isometric projection allows LibreCAD to represent a three-dimensional object in two dimensions.
+LibreCAD can also be used to create drawings with an **Isometric** projection.
+Creating isometric drawings is similar to creating 2D drawing, but with an additional consideration towards the perspective of the drawing.
 The **Grid** tab of :ref:`Drawing Preferences <draw-pref>` allows users to set the grid to suit isomentric drawings.